superstar0402/micro/README.md

 [iExec](https://protocol.docs.iex.ec/) is a protocol for decentralized cloud computing.

 Our project's original plan was to utilize iExec for securing a separate credit score for each user.
-This credit score would originate from the user's bank or similar entity.
+This credit score could be uploaded by the user via the "Submit manual" functionality.
 This score would then be used securely through iExec encrypted data when calculating the final score used in this project.
-The user could request the score by email, by utilizing iExec's privatized email sending.
+The user could request the final score by email, by utilizing iExec's privatized email sending.

 Unfortunately, we never got the email component working properly and our email tasks [never completed](https://explorer.iex.ec/bellecour/address/0x615bcaca28523ba081071e68e818b44948c1dd5a).